 A Frenchman known as Monsieur Mangetout (French for "Mr. Eat-Everything") has eaten, among other things, 18 bicycles, several TV sets, a coffin and even an airplane.
 There was a subversion, however: hardboiled eggs and bananas, considered normal food, made him sick.

-French soldier Charles Domery (or possibly Domerz) was taken prisoner by the English; while in jail, in addition to a daily intake of ten men's rations, he also consumed a number of rats and candles.
+Charles Domery (or possibly Domerz), a French soldier was taken prisoner by the English in 1798; while in jail, in addition to a daily intake of ten men's rations, he also consumed a number of rats and candles.
 Before that, in the battle he was captured in, a fellow sailor's leg was blown off by a cannon; somebody had to yank it away and throw it in the ocean before he'd get back to fighting the battle.
 His favorite food was raw bull's liver.
 And when no other food was available, he would resort to eating kilograms worth of grass.

-Tarrare (real name lost to history), another Frenchman, who ate, among other things, live cats, huge banquets meant for 15 people, corpses from the morgue, and one time a 14-month-old toddler.
+Tarrare (real name lost to history), was another Frenchman and Domery's contemporary, who ate, among other things, live cats, huge banquets meant for 15 people, corpses from the morgue, and one time a 14-month-old toddler.
 Incredibly, despite all the stuff this guy ate, he was supposedly of normal build and stature.

 Steve, proprietor of "The Sneeze" ("Half zine.
 Half blog.
 Half not good with fractions.") has an entire category of posts devoted to his extreme gastronomy: "Steve, Don't Eat It!"
 You've got to admire a guy who'll eat such things as pickled pork rinds, Beggin' Strips? (a dog snack marketed in the US), natto, and canned silkworm pupae, and drink such things as his wife's breast milk and homemade "prison wine" in the interests of humor.